About the Show Cast & Crew

-Born in Raleigh, but raised in the Big Easy, John left the South in search of authentic burritos and inauthentic architecture.
+Born in Raleigh but raised in the Big Easy, John left the South in search of authentic burritos and inauthentic architecture.
 Luckily, he found both in numerous L.A. strip malls.
 John's passions include poker, Tolkien, the New Orleans Saints, complicated MMORPGs and the seediest of dive bars.
 He's perfected the art of becoming a lifelong bachelor and hopes to one day write a children's book on the subject.
-His beard has been described as a "national treasure" or "in serious need of some work."
+His beard has been described as both a "national treasure" and "in serious need of some work."
 The jury is still out.

-The “newbie,” Robert joined the Jeopardy! writing staff in 2008 following careers in academia, publishing and street chess.
+Robert joined the Jeopardy! writing staff in 2008 following careers in academia, publishing and street chess.
 He left behind an upbringing in the dank wilds of Oregon's Willamette Valley for the drier climes of Southern California.
 There, he whiles away his spare time as an enthusiast of baseball, punk rock, English poetry, Brazilian jiu-jitsu, German beer, American whiskey and extreme pedantry.

 Jeopardy!
 Universe member since 1996.
 Durability: 7; Fighting Skills: 8; Strength: 9; Intelligence: 10.